 Once the base coat of skin color is dry, you are ready to paint on the facial features!
 Eyes, nose (just add a tiny bit of black to that skin color you mixed earlier), mouth, facial hair, glasses….paint it on and let it dry.
-Don’t worry about perfection, Dads will recognize themselves no matter how great of a painter you are.
+Don’t worry about perfection, dads will recognize themselves in the artwork.

-After the faces were completely dried, I applied a quick spray of clear coat acrylic sealer.
+After the faces are completely dried, apply a quick spray of clear coat acrylic sealer.
 This step should be done outside and away from children.
-But once dried, your rock craft completely safe.
+But once dried, your rock craft is completely safe.
 It’s just not best to handle spray paint where kids can inhale the fumes so have a responsible adult do this step and the instructions on the can should always be followed.

 And those who know me well, know that I can’t just leave a craft and not create some cute packaging to go along with it!

-We finished up by gift wrapping our “Dad Rocks” in clear cellophane lollipop bags with tissue and an then finally inserted them inside tiny paper bags for which I had cut out a window out so that the rock face could show through!
+Finish up by gift wrapping “Dad Rocks” in clear cellophane lollipop bags with tissue and then finally inserting them inside tiny paper bags for which you cut out a window out so that the rock face can show through!
 (You can skip the window and just decorate the bag…no need to get crazy.)
-Then we decorated the bag with a printable tag (click here if you’d like a “Dad, You Rock!” tag of your own) and stapled it shut and all ready to give to Dad for Father’s Day!
+Then decorate the bag with a printable tag (click here if you’d like a “Dad, You Rock!” tag of your own) and staple it shut and it’s all ready to give to dad for Father’s Day!